N-HEDGER/BHISMALAB_META/CH_01_Introduction.md

 1) Meta-analysis allows us to quantitiatively combine research knowledge.
 It makes us better able to 'see the wood for the trees' and it allows us to make more informed decisions (example 1).
 2) Meta-analysis allows us to improve the precision of the effect we are estimating and affords us greater statistical power (example 2).
-3) Meta-analysis allows us to fit linear models that can explain differences in the effect sizes (example 3).
+3) Meta-analysis allows us to fit linear models that can explain differences between effect sizes (example 3).

-Now though, it is time to slow things down a little.
-In the next chapter, we will walk through the nuts and bolts of interrogating published papers and preparing effect size estimates for meta analysis.
-This is what we will cover in the [next chapter](CH_02_Gathering_data.md).
+Now though, it is time to slow things down a little and return to basics.
+In the [next chapter](CH_02_Gathering_data.md), we will walk through the nuts and bolts of interrogating published papers and preparing effect size estimates for meta analysis.

 ![](https://images2.imgbox.com/24/71/0KH49y9V_o.png "Title")